spikedata/sample-simple/README.md

 # run pdf sample
 vi ./src/pdf/config.js # enter your apikey & userkey
 npm run start:pdf
+# you may want to open ./data/example.pdf in a pdf viewer at this point and compare the output visually

 # run all web samples
 vi ./src/web/config.js # enter your apikey & userkey